What is Cosmetology? A Comprehensive Guide

 Career Opportunities in Cosmetology

-Salaries for cosmetologists vary depending on the specific job, location, and experience level.
-According to the Bureau of Labor Statistics, the median annual wage for hairdressers, hairstylists, and cosmetologists was $28,770 in May 2020.
+Employment in cosmetology varies by job, location, and experience level.
+Based on the data, the Bureau of Labor Statistics states that the median annual wage for hairdressers, hairstylists, and cosmetologists was $28,770 in May 2020.

 What is Cosmetology